-Residents of the city could experience a variety of emergencies including the effects of tornadoes, civil defense, and hazardous materials accidents.
-That is why the City of Plano has an extensive Outdoor Warning System, comprised of 37 warning sirens and a system for overriding cable television programming that would be used in the event the public needed to be notified of these situations.
+Residents of the city could experience a variety of emergencies including the effects of severe weather, civil defense, and hazardous materials accidents.
+The City of Plano has an extensive Outdoor Warning System, comprised of 43 warning sirens.

 Criteria for Siren Activation

-What do I do when I hear the warning sirens?
+What do I do when I hear the outdoor warning sirens?

-Note: In this area WBAP Radio, 820 AM , is the designated Emergency Alert System (EAS) station.
+Note: In this area WBAP Radio, 820 a.m., is the designated Emergency Alert System (EAS) station.
 Most other radio and television stations will also broadcast information regarding emergencies.
-Those with cable TV may turn to PTN, Time Warner Channel 16 or Verizon FiOS Channel 30 or 31, for official information from the Plano Warning Center.

 Do not call 911 to ask why the warning sirens have been activated.
 Only call 911 if you have an emergency to report for Police, Fire or EMS assistance.

-The warning system is tested on the first Wednesday of every month at 12:00 pm (noon)- weather permitting.
+The outdoor warning system is tested on the first Wednesday of every month at noon - weather permitting.
 We do not test the sirens if the weather is bad or threatening; this helps to ensure that there will be no confusion as to whether it is a test or a real activation.

 If you are in a mobile home or vehicle

-Mobile homes and vehicles are vulnerable to tornadoes and severe thunderstorms.
+Mobile homes and vehicles are vulnerable to severe weather.
 Residents of mobile home parks should have a designated shelter in the community or a plan to evacuate to an off-site shelter location.
 If there is no time to get to shelter, abandon the mobile home or vehicle and lie flat in the nearest ditch or depression with your hands covering your head.
-NEVER try to out run a tornado.